 Based on the recommendations of the Search Committee and in consultation with the Dean, a group of candidates are selected for interviews.
 HR will work with the search committee to coordinate days/times of interviews, notify successful candidates of interview dates/times, and will send notice to all unsuccessful applicants.

-Search committees may elect to complete virtual interviews (using technology such as SKYPE, Google Hangouts, etc.) as an intermediate step before selecting finalists for on-campus interviews.
+Search committees may elect to complete virtual interviews (using technology such as SKYPE, Google Handouts, etc.) as an intermediate step before selecting finalists for on-campus interviews.

 Virtual interviews will be scored by all search committee members using a Virtual Interview Evaluation form; completed forms will be returned to HR.